MungOMung/GUI-Everyone/README.md

-# GUI-Everyone
-GUI-Everyone:  Easy GUI + CLI-Anything
+# GUI-Everyone:  Easy GUI + CLI-Anything
 ======================================
 This is a project for my University